massmutual/swift-helm-charts/README.md

    1. git clone swift-helm-charts repo.
    2. create a branch from the main branch.
    3. Add/configure the new charts.
-   4. Push your changes to git and create a pull request.
+   4. Push your changes to github repo and create a pull request.
 Once the pull request is created the CI.yaml github action will run the tests on the charts.
    5. Once the pull request is merged to main release.yaml will release the new version of the swift-helm-charts.